withaarzoo/Animated-Searchbar-2/README.md

 # Animated Searchbar

 This repository contains code for creating an animated search bar using HTML, CSS, and jQuery.
-The search bar expands and contracts smoothly upon clicking the search button, providing a visually appealing user experience.
+The search bar expands and contracts smoothly upon clicking the search button, providing a visually appealing user experience .

 ## Preview